Iljaaa/machete/README.md

 # Self rule

-For create your own validation rule class, you need create class and implements <b>\Iljaaa\Machete\rules\UserRule</b> interface.
+For create your own validation rule , you need create class and implements <b>\Iljaaa\Machete\rules\UserRule</b> interface.

 Then you can use rule in validator lite this: